I can assist YOU:

 Request Your Free Relocation Package

-If you see a move to the Nation's Capital in your future, contact Guy or Yves to help you find the perfect home.
-We have a great deal of experience, with thousands of homes sold in all areas of the city, and we have extensive knowledge of the Ottawa area.
+If you see a move to the Nation's Capital in your future, contact Yves Desjardins to help you find the perfect home.
+I have a great deal of experience, with thousands of homes sold in all areas of the city, and I have extensive knowledge of the Ottawa area.

 Ottawa Relocation Package

-We are pleased to be able to provide you with our Relocation Package.
-Our package includes:
+I am pleased to be able to provide you with my Relocation Package.
+The package includes:

 - map of the City of Ottawa;